atom-retros/atomcms/README.md

 php artisan migrate --seed
 ```

+**For IIS**
-For IIS - You must link your site to the public folder of the CMS
+- You must link your site to the public folder of the CMS

+If you're receiving a cURL 60 error due to eg. setting up find retro, then make sure you download the latest cacert.pem from [https://curl.se/docs/caextract.html](https://curl.se/docs/caextract.html).
+Once downloaded place it in eg. C:/ then open your php.ini file, find ``curl.cainfo`` uncomment it and put the absolute path + file name to your certificate (Eg. "C:/cacert-2022-07-19.pem").
+Save the file and your problem should now be solved

 #### Linux
 ```